The Asset Tracing and Recovery Review: Spain

 The detailed specification of punished behaviours helps to provide greater legal certainty and stimulates the prosecution of these situations.

-A new drafting of the Insolvency Act was enacted in May 2020 and will enter into force in September 2020.
+The new drafting of the Insolvency Act entered into force in September 2020.
 Although it is not a new insolvency Act, the new text introduces clarifications to the existing Act.

 Arbitration as a consensual alternative means of dispute resolution is not the ideal way to resolve cases of fraud.
 By definition, fraudsters will prevent their victims from facilitating a swift recovery of assets.
 For this reason, decisions of conflicts in which fraudulent conduct is decided are not usually subject to arbitration.
 The Spanish Arbitration Act, however, does not prevent the civil aspects of fraud being decided in arbitration.

 Perhaps the closest relevant example in Spain is that of arbitration for financial derivatives.
 Mass marketing by certain banks of such financial products, which were negatively affected by the economic crisis, resulted in the loss of many small investors of their savings.
 By submitting to arbitration proceedings in deciding these disputes, the banks have received public aid.
 Obviously, the process is voluntary for investors, and is a way of avoiding judicial proceedings, but it also means they are subject to an arbitral tribunal's decision, which cannot be appealed.